-Let’s take a trip to the Scottish highlands, shall we?
+Let's take a trip to the highlands of Scotland, shall we?
 Or perhaps the lowlands are more your style.
-Whether you have Scots blood in you or no, these picture books based on Scottish folklore will have you picnicking by the loch with a hearty haggis and shortbread lunch.
-No?
-Ok, fine.
-But I still think you will love these folktales and fairy tales from Scotland.
+Whether you have Scots blood in you or no, these Scottish folktales and fairy tales will will transport you to the shores of a loch with a hearty haggis and shortbread lunch.

 Below I have included three categories: single tale picture books, short story anthologies, and a couple of chapter books based on Scottish legends.
-(Note: book covers and titles are affiliate links.)
+(Note: book covers and titles are affiliate links that earn commission from qualifying purchases.)

 Scottish Folktale and Fairy Tale Picture Books